-20 Moreover, these figures tend to systematically underestimate the numbers of those whose in employment controlled by MNEs, as they only considered companies that are in majority foreign-owned while excluding other forms of control than ownership, so-called Non-Equity Modes (NEMs) of international production like through contract manufacturing, services outsourcing, franchising, licensing, and management contracts in global value chains (Van Klaveren et al. 2013a, Chapter 1, section 1.2).
+Equity Modes (NEMs) of international production like through contract manufacturing, services outsourcing, franchising, licensing, and management contracts in global value chains (Van Klaveren et al. 2013a, Chapter 1, section 1.2).
 In for example the global value chain for clothing (garment) production direct control of major MNE buyers through FDI hardly plays any role.
 Most major clothing brands own hardly any shares in their suppliers (Van Klaveren 2016).

-21 The foreign-owned MNEs included all companies with foreign ownership, fully or partly.

-22 Belgium, Czech Republic, Germany, Spain, Finland, Hungary, Netherlands, Poland, Sweden, United Kingdom.

-The reason being that the wholesale industry was not included in the WIBAR-2 project.
+- The foreign-owned MNEs included all companies with foreign ownership, fully or partly. - Belgium, Czech Republic, Germany, Spain, Finland, Hungary, Netherlands, Poland, Sweden, United Kingdom. - 49 The reason being that the wholesale industry was not included in the WIBAR-2 project. - For the W/N/S European countries, 20% foreign-owned and 17% home-based MNE shares; for the CEE countries, 31% and 6% respectively.

-in the CEE countries.
-Jointly with the employment shares of foreign-owned MNE affiliates, these figures bring the total share of MNEs in employment of these industries and countries at an estimated 37%, for both country groups.24

-From the figures presented it can be derived that in Germany the shares of those employed by home-based, that is in majority German-owned, MNEs were larger than those employed by foreign companies in three industries (transport and telecom, metal and electronics manufacturing, retail).
-Here they even about doubled the shares of FDIrelated employment.
-In the German ICT industry, according to these figures the employment shares of foreign-owned and home-based MNEs were about equal.
-The only other cell with larger home-based MNE employment concerned the Finnish retail industry, whereas Finnish transport and telecom and UK retail came close.
-In the large majority of cells in the seven W/N/S countries employment in home-based MNEs accounted only for about 40 to 70% of employment related to foreign investment.
+of FDI-related employment.
+In the German ICT industry, the employment shares of foreign-owned and home-based MNEs were about equal.
+The only other cell with larger home-based MNE employment concerned the Finnish retail industry, whereas UK retail and Finnish transport and telecom came close.
+In the large majority of cells in the seven W/N/S countries with data available employment in home-based MNEs accounted only for about 40 to 70% of employment related to foreign investment.
 This was also the case in the transport and telecom industries of Belgium and the UK (about 60%), the Netherlands (50%), and Spain and Sweden (both about 40%).
 In the three CEE countries scrutinized and with the exception of ICT in Poland where it was about 60%, this share was even much smaller.
-Jointly with the results of the WIBAR-3 survey, these outcomes seem to confirm the weak development of MNEs based in CEEs and consequently of outward FDI from these countries - though in commerce and in transport some MNEs based in notably Hungary are expanding, as are ICT companies notably based in Poland (cf. Van Klaveren et al. 2013a, Chapters 1 (section 1.1) and 2).25
+Jointly with the results of the WIBAR-3 survey, these outcomes seem to confirm the weak development of MNEs based in CEEs and consequently of outward FDI from these countries - though in commerce and in transport some MNEs based in notably Hungary are expanding as are ICT companies in particular based in Poland (cf. Van Klaveren et al. 2013a, Chapters 1 (section 1.1) and 2).51